 Gusty winds will blow around unsecured objects.
 Tree limbs could be blown down and a few power outages may result.

-It is recommended to use use extra caution when driving, especially if operating a high-profile vehicle and to secure outdoor objects.
+It is recommended to use extra caution when driving, especially if operating a high-profile vehicle and to secure outdoor objects.

-Tonight will bring rain and thunderstorms especially between 11 p.m. and 4 a.m.
+Tonight will bring rain and thunderstorms, especially between 11 p.m. and 4 a.m.
 Strong and damaging wind gusts are on the forecast yet again, with a tornado or two possible.
 Temperatures will drop into the 30s.

-Monday brings a chance of snow showers and mostly overcast skies, with temperatures falling to around 33 degrees by 9 a.m.
+Monday brings a chance of snow showers and mostly overcast skies, with temperatures falling to around 30 degrees by 5 p.m.

-Breezy conditions stick to various regions with wind gusts ranging from 22 mph to as high as 39 mph.
+Breezy conditions stick to various regions with wind gusts ranging from 23 mph to as high as 50 mph.

 Monday night will be mostly cloudy with a slight chance of snow showers before 2 a.m.
 Lows will drop down into the teens.

-Breezy conditions begin to subside, ranging from 16 to 18 mph and as high as 32 mph.
+Breezy conditions begin to subside, ranging from 16 to 20 mph and as high as 32 mph.

 For Tuesday, cold temperatures in the 30s stick around.
 Expect mostly cloudy skies with windy conditions between 14 mph to 24 mph.

-Tuesday night will be partly cloudy with lows near 22 degrees.
+Tuesday night will be partly cloudy with lows near 20 degrees.

-Highs return to moderate to warmer temperatures Wednesday with 45 degrees, and gradually getting into the 60s for Thursday.
+Highs return to moderate to warmer temperatures Wednesday with 44 degrees, and gradually getting into the 60s for Thursday.

 About the Author